-Mussels in creamy tomato sauce is a second course based on seafood, easy to prepare, and of a great positive impact.
-Prepared for dinner, the dish will know how to conquer everyone’s’ hearts.
-It is one of the most delicious recipes to prepare with mussels, tomatoes, and heavy cream, this combination will undoubtedly delight even the most demanding palates.
+Mussels in creamy tomato sauce are easy to prepare, yet, the dish will know how to conquer everyone’s hearts.
+It is one of the most delicious recipes to prepare with mussels, tomatoes, and heavy cream.
+This combination will undoubtedly delight even the most demanding palates.

-A fixed rule that applies to all dishes with few ingredients, especially when it comes to recipes based on fish and shellfish, is that the seafood involved must be very fresh and of excellent quality.
+When it comes to recipes based on fish and shellfish, there’s one strict rule one has to follow.
+That is: the seafood must be very fresh and of excellent quality.
 Keep reading to see how I managed to surprise my guest with an old Italian recipe of creamy mussels with tomato sauce.

 Ingredients for mussels in creamy tomato sauce

-The protagonist of this exquisite dish is the mussels.
+Please welcome the mussels, the main characters of this exquisite dish.
 I live in a part of the world where mussels are not an everyday treat.
-Also, to get fresh mussels, there’s only a couple of days a week when I’m lucky to get those fresh mussels that haven’t been frozen and still have that salty sea smell.
+Also, there are only a couple of days a week you can find fresh mussels.
+If I’m lucky enough, I’ll find fresh mussels that haven’t been frozen and still carry that salty sea smell.

 The rest of the ingredients involved in this delicious recipe are very easy to find.
-Most probably;y you have them in your kitchen already.
-You will need a couple of tablespoons of butter, 2 cans of peeled tomatoes, 8 oz of heavy cream, a glass of dry white wine, and spices such as garlic, salt & pepper, paprika, some sugar, and parsley at your discretion.
+Most probably you have them in your kitchen already.
+You will need a couple of tablespoons of butter, canned peeled tomatoes, heavy cream, and a glass of dry white wine.
+Don’t miss on the spices such as garlic, salt & pepper, paprika, some sugar, and parsley at your discretion.

-These basic ingredients will turn out into a delicious dish with an outstanding aspect.
-The only demandious thing in this recipe is the mussels, more specifically, them being fresh.
+These basic ingredients will turn out into a delicious dish with an outstanding appearance.
+The only challenging thing in this recipe is to find the freshest mussels possible.

 How to clean mussels?

-To prepare the mussel with creamy tomato sauce, the first thing to do is to correctly clean the mussels.
-It is, in fact, a very delicate, also very important procedure to get the excellent results associated with this recipe.
+The first thing to do when cooking the mussels in creamy tomato sauce is to clean the mussels, properly.
+It is, in fact, a very delicate, also very important procedure you need to undergo in order to get an excellent result.

-Mussels, in fact, have many impurities on the shell so it is important to wash them carefully in order to prevent them from ending up inside the sauce, by that ruining the final result.
-Therefore, wash the mussels under running cold water by rubbing with a sponge to remove all impurities.
+Mussels have debris such as seaweed and sand stuck on the shell, so it is important to wash them thoroughly to prevent the dirt from ending up inside the sauce.
+Therefore, wash the mussels under running cold water by rubbing them with a sponge to remove the debris.
 Once this is done, remove the filament that comes out of the shell.
 That filament is very similar to human hair, consecutively, no one likes hair in their dish.
 Continue rubbing them until you have treated all the mussels.
 Now put the mussels in a bowl with cold water for about ten minutes and let them rest there.
-You can use this time and get to the preparation of the most appetizing creamy tomato sauce for the mussels.
+In the meantime get to the preparation of the most appetizing creamy tomato sauce for the mussels.